goldpointecoa/website/README.md

 #### Important Notes About Resources Page Updates

-- The file `resources-original.html` contains the unencrypted content and is **not** deployed to your website (it's in the .gitignore file)
+- The file `resources-original.html` contains the unencrypted content and is automatically redirected to a 404 page if anyone tries to access it on the live site
 - The file `resources.html` is the encrypted version that visitors see on your website
 - Always keep a backup of `resources-original.html` to make future updates easier